davidenoch/potmo-s-dashbooks/readme.md

   Most "bounties", "posts", "articles", "tweets", "analyses", etc. will be presented in some kind of combintation of the two entities described above.
   I therefore will refer to these things as "*dashbooks*" or 'dashes' (with the understanding that that is short for dashbook and not dashboard).

-  This is soon to be a complete collection of all my work.There is a lot of crap!
+  This is soon to be a complete collection of all my work.
+There is a lot of crap!
 This is not intended as an exhibition or portfolio.

   If you are a friend providing feedback or a professional head hunter or career coach, I of course welcome your opinions, as to which notebooks to use and how to improve.
 From this, I hope to refine the best or most interesting ones.
 If you are judging my ability, I only ask that you recognize that these